Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Equation-by-Equation Estimation of the VAR

-Before discussing the precise prior setup we show how to rewrite the VAR as a system of unrelated regression models.
+In this Appendix we show how to rewrite the VAR as a system of unrelated regression models.
 This approach has the advantage that the computational burden is drastically reduced since we can perform equation-by-equation estimation.
-Let $\bm Q$ be a $M \times M$ lower triangular matrix with unit diagonal such that $\bm \Sigma = \bm Q \bm H \bm Q'$ and $\bm H = \text{diag}(\sigma_1^2, \dots, \sigma_M^2)$ denotes a diagonal matrix with variances $\sigma_j^2$.
-Notice that the first equation of (\ref{nonVAR}) can be written as:
+Notice that the first equation of Eq. (\ref{nonVAR}) can be written as:

 The second equation is given by: